Unha: Third launch attempt

 After the failure of the April 2012 launch, North Korea announced that the launch of the second version of the Kwangmyŏngsŏng-3 satellite would occur between 10 and 22 December 2012.
 Later, the launch window was extended to 29 December 2012, as the Unha-3 launch vehicle suffered a "technical deficiency".
 The launch took place at 00:49 a.m.
 UTC, 12 December 2012, as an Unha-3 rocket was launched from Sohae.
 The Japanese government believed the rocket separated into three parts, landed in the sea off the Korean Peninsula, the East China Sea and the Philippine Sea, respectively.
 North Korea claimed that the satellite successfully entered orbit, while according to North American Aerospace Defense Command, the rocket deployed an object that appears to have achieved orbit.

+After the launch, South Korean military retrieved debris from the launch vehicle, and confirmed that the militarized version of Unha-3 might have a range of over 10000 km with a payload of 500-600 kg.

 Fourth launch attempt

-On 7 February 2016, North Korea launched another Unha rocket from Sohae.
-Officially dubbed Kwangmyongsong, it successfully inserted the Kwangmyŏngsŏng-4 satellite into orbit.
+In early-February 2016, North Korea announced that they would launch a satellite between 8 and 25 February 2016.
+Later, the launch window was revised to 7–14 February.
+On 7 February 2016, the first day of the revised launch window, North Korea launched another Unha rocket from Sohae.
+Officially dubbed Kwangmyongsong, it was claimed to insert the Kwangmyŏngsŏng-4 satellite into orbit.
+However, analysis suggests a significant shortfall in third-stage performance, leading to a lower than expected orbit.